bastanja/stitch_generator/README.md

 ### Install from local git checkout

-Alternatively, stitch generator can be installed from a local git checkout:
+Alternatively, Stitch Generator can be installed from a local git checkout:

 ```
 > git clone git@github.com:bastanja/stitch_generator.git